I love reading some of the internet search phrases people use to find my blog.

 4. Live without boundaries

-We don’t normally leave treasures like gold out in the open, exposed to elements, vulnerable and unguarded.
+We don’t normally leave treasures like gold out in the open, vulnerable and unguarded.

 We store our treasures in safe secure places.

 Marriage is a high treasure.
 When you took your vows, your spouse became # 1 in your life, after God.

 All your opposite sex relationships (and other distractions) ought to bow to that one relationship.